 - How cooperatives from all industries impact our daily lives

-In addition to the Electric Cooperative Youth Tour in Washington, D.C., CoServ Electric also grants five W. Tip Hall, Jr. Scholarships each year to graduating Seniors in our service area.
+In addition to the Electric Cooperative Youth Tour, CoServ Electric also grants five W. Tip Hall, Jr. Scholarships each year to graduating seniors in our service area.
 More details about CoServ's Academic Initiatives here.